Peggy Sue has the chance to do it all again…

 Peggy Sue faints and then wakes up back in time discovering she’s in a rocky on-off relationship with her future soon to be ex-husband.

 Peggy Sue Got Married (1986) Trailer HD, Movies Trailers Hd and photos © Tri Star Pictures

 Did you know it’s not only films that can have sequels?
 I was surprised to learn that music hits can have sequels too.
-An example is an original song Peggy Sue, a famous Rock and Roll Buddy Holly hit from 1957.
-This popular song was followed up with Peggy Sue Got Married and this hit released in 1960.
-Sadly, this music track was written by Holly in 1958 and his recording of this song only discovered after his untimely death.
+An example is the original song Peggy Sue, a famous Rock and Roll Buddy Holly hit from 1957.
+This popular song was followed up with Peggy Sue Got Married and this hit was released in 1960.
+Sadly, this music track was written by Holly in 1958 and his recording of this song was only discovered after his untimely death.

 This latter song- as sung by Holly – was featured as the theme tune for a late 1980s film of the same name.
 However Peggy Sue Got Married (1986), the film is not a sequel, but a stand alone time travel film.
 This film was also a drama-comedy and directed by Francis Ford Coppola.
 His leading lady was Kathleen Turner.
 Turner gained an Academy Award nomination for Best Actress for her portrayal of Peggy Sue, the protagonist in this movie.

 The film, tells of the forty-something Peggy Sue Bodell who attends her class reunion meet up in 1986, accompanied by her adult daughter Beth (Helen Hunt).
 She’s recently separated from her husband, Charlie after 25 years of marriage.
 She’s still hurting from their break up as the couple separated after money problems and his affair with another woman.